JacobHenner/docker.hhvm-wprewrite/README.md

     # docker run -t -p 80 -v /path/to/the/host/machine/directory:/mnt/hhvm:ro hhvm

 Now simply put your .hh (or .php) files to /path/to/the/host/machine/directory on the host machine and enjoy Hacking. :)

+Note: Image assumes that nginx will be behind a reverse proxy for production.
+This image does not currently keep nginx logs.